InfinitelyRepeating/kablam/README.md

 [Open here](https://infinitelyrepeating.github.io/kablammo)

-Kablammo was inspired by The Complete Computer Fireworks Celebration Kit (1985), a neat toy game for the Commodore 64 (published by Activision).
+Kablam is inspired by The Complete Computer Fireworks Celebration Kit (1985), a neat toy game for the Commodore 64 (published by Activision).
 It was created 100% through Claude by Antropic.

 # Casual Instructions